clearlydefined/clearlydefined/docs/resources/architecture.md

 # Architecture

-ClearlyDefined is structured as a set of stateles, micro-services that can scale horizontally with ease.
+ClearlyDefined is structured as a set of stateless, micro-services that can scale horizontally with ease.
 The services collaborate via REST APIs using shared service-to-service tokens and/or shared access to storage (e.g., blob storage).
 The website is React-based an talks almost solely to the service.